collinjones/stem-seperator/README.md

 ## How to use?

+#### How to Lift Quarantine
-After downloading, open the folder, RIGHT CLICK on separate.command, and click Get Info
+1. After downloading, open the folder, RIGHT CLICK on separate.command, and click Get Info

-Right click on the path in the 'Where' attribute and click Copy as Pathname
+2. Right click on the path in the 'Where' attribute and click Copy as Pathname

-Open 'Terminal' type `cd ` and then paste the Pathname. (e.g. `cd path/to/seperate.command`)
+3. Open 'Terminal' type `cd ` and then paste the Pathname. (e.g. `cd path/to/seperate.command`)

 ```bash